Today, I’ll walk you through the top 8 Best OBD2 Scanners on the market.

 Speaking of value, if you want a wireless scanner that you can just leave in your car that will read codes and also gives you information like MPG, the OBDLink LX Bluetooth is the scanner for you.

-While it is half the price of the BlueDriver, its lack of iOS compatibility and ABS/SRS reading make it less versatile and useful as a diagnostic tool.
+While it is half the price of the BlueDriver, the lack of iOS compatibility and ABS/SRS reading makes it less versatile and useful as a diagnostic tool.

-The Innova 3040c is the best of the corded handheld scanners.
+The Innova 3040 e is the best of the corded handheld scanners.

 It gives you tons of information on a gorgeous color screen and specializes in really tracking down what’s wrong with your vehicle.